 Therefore, Bettas are no exception and do require a filter installation in their tanks.

-Why it’s Essential to Maintain a Healthy Hygiene in a Betta Tank?
+Why is it Essential to Control the Waste in a Betta Tank?

 When I just started keeping pet fish, I happily selected this one Betta after being told it would be easier to maintain, its homely beauty aside.

 Everyone kept telling me that Betta fish are survivors.